-With 2019 coming to a close, consumer-facing industries are creating and implementing next-generation marketing strategies to improve customer experience in the coming year.
-Already, customers are capable of making purchases at any time and place, giving them a considerable amount of control over their path to purchase.
-To stay relevant with these consumer-centric trends in retail, marketing teams are expected to engineer memorable customer experiences using advanced, data-driven marketing analytics.
+Consumer-facing industries are creating and implementing next-generation marketing strategies to improve the customer experience in the coming year.
+Already, customers are capable of making purchases through a variety of channels, giving them a considerable amount of control over their path to purchase.
+To stay relevant with these consumer-centric trends in retail, marketing teams will need to be able to engineer memorable customer experiences using advanced, data-driven marketing analytics.

 Every facet of a retail organization should be leveraging advanced marketing analytics software to meet customer demands.
-From manufacturers optimizing their production, to sales staff understanding how to best communicate with customers, data will be central to an organization’s overarching customer-centric strategy.
+From manufacturers optimizing their production, to sales staff understanding how to best communicate with customers, data-driven marketing will be central to an organization’s overarching customer-centric strategy.

-Today’s consumers want their demand fulfilled as quickly as possible.
+Today’s consumers want their demands fulfilled as quickly as possible.
 It wasn’t too long ago that online shoppers believed it was reasonable to wait weeks for their products to arrive.
 Now, about a decade later, consumers are beginning to expect free overnight shipping from online retailers.
-The gold standard going into 2020 will likely be Amazon Prime Air, which uses drones to deliver certain products to customers within 30 minutes or less.
+This coupled with the fact that more people than ever are choosing to shop from home, means that retailers must be prepared to deliver on expectations.

 Retailers need to respond to this trend by creating processes that allow order fulfillment to be as agile as possible.
 This requires precisely forecasting your customer’s demand by tracking purchase cycles within your market, and stocking products accordingly.

 Personalization has been a mainstay in retail innovation for most of the decade.
 In 2022, this trend is expected to continue as retailers take a more holistic look at customer data.
-Instead of using a customer’s data to send them targeted advertisements and promotions, retailers will use personalized insights to create simple, streamlined shopping processes.
+Instead of using a customer’s data to send them targeted advertisements and promotions, retailers will use personalized people-based marketing insights to create simple, streamlined shopping processes.
 For today’s time-pressed consumers, this is a significant value-add.
 At a time when many people would prefer to shop online only, creating a personal experience based on customer insights can help to fill the gap that would otherwise be filled by a salesperson in-store.

-An example of this would be Peapod, a grocery delivery service.
-They recently implemented “Order Genius,” which creates personalized recommendations for online grocery shoppers.
+An example of this would be Peapod, a grocery delivery service, which leverages a service called “Order Genius,” that creates personalized recommendations for online grocery shoppers.
 It creates a smart grocery list that can be fulfilled in moments by considering a customer’s past purchases and their purchase cycles.
 So, Order Genius will suggest that a shopper that previously ordered bread reorders it on a weekly basis, while recommending that the same customer only repurchases deodorant on a monthly basis.
 This personalized approach to grocery shopping makes the process simpler for customers, improving their experience.